-The figure Key to timing diagram conventions explains the components that are used in timing diagrams.
+The figure Key to timing diagram conventions on page xi explains the components that are used in timing diagrams.
 Variations, when they occur, have clear labels.
-You must not assume any timing information that is not explicit in the diagrams.
+Do not assume any timing information that is not explicit in the diagrams.

 When time periods are labeled, references are to the duration of a full clock cycle.
 The numbers that are associated with the cycle are only labels and do not indicate the ordinal of the clock cycle.
-An indefinite time period is indicated by the disconnect symbols that are shown as "Undefined number of cycles" in Key to timing diagram conventions.
+An indefinite time period is indicated by the disconnect symbols that are shown as "Undefined number of cycles" in Key to timing diagram conventions on page xi.